dynaroars/gentree/README.md

+## Note
+The lastest version of this artifact package could be found at https://github.com/unsat/gentree/tree/submit_icse21_artifact

 # GenTree

 This artifact contains an implementation of the GenTree algorithm and benchmark programs, as described in the paper:
 > KimHao Nguyen and ThanhVu Nguyen.
 2021.
 GenTree: Using Decision Trees to Learn Interactions for Configurable Software.
 In International Conference on Software Engineering.

-The full paper could be found here: [gentree-icse21.pdf](https://github.com/unsat/gentree/releases/download/submit_icse21/gentree-icse21.pdf)
+The full paper could be found here: [gentree-icse21.pdf](https://github.com/unsat/gentree/releases/download/submit_icse21/gentree-icse21.pdf).

 # Benchmark